Crossover of the dimensionality of 3d spin fluctuations in LaCoPO: Results and discussion

+In order to understand the nature of the magnetic correlations we have analyzed the $(1/T_1)_{H\parallel c}$ data using the theoretical models for the electron spin fluctuation (SF) contribution.
+In general (1/$T_1T)_{\mathrm{SF}}$ is given by \cite{Nowak09}

-where $\chi\prime\prime(q,\omega_n$) is the imaginary part of the transverse dynamical electron-spin susceptibility,$\gamma$ and $\omega_n$ are the nuclear gyromagnetic ratio and Larmor frequency, respectively.
-According to self consistent renormalization (SCR) theory of spin fluctuations, for weak itinerant ferromagnets (WIF), the ferromagnetic (q = 0) 3D spin-fluctuation contribution to $1/T_1T$ in presence of magnetic field, both in the paramanetic and the ferromagnetic region is given by the following relation\cite{Rabis05,Moriya,Yoshimura87}
+where $\chi\prime\prime(q,\omega_n$) is the imaginary part of the transverse dynamical electron-spin susceptibility, $\gamma_n$ and $\omega_n$ are the nuclear gyromagnetic ratio and Larmor frequency, respectively.
+When 2D(3D) spin fluctuations are dominant \cite{Ishigaki98,Hatatani95,Nakai08},

-where $P$ is a constant related to the area of the fermi surface of the magnetic electrons and $k$ is related to the energy width of the dynamical spin-fluctuation spectrum. $\beta$ is temperature independent and contains the sum of the contributions due to orbital moments of $p$ and $d$ electrons, Fermi contact contribution of $s$ conduction electrons and that due to the spin dipolar interaction with $p$ and $d$ electrons.
-Fig. 6 shows that the experimental curve deviates from Eq. \ref{rate} above 150 K and agrees in the range 80 - 150 K. So this relation is not satisfied in both the paramagnetic and the ordered state as it should\cite{Yoshimura87}.
-According to the SCR theory of WIF \cite{Moriya,Ohta09} 1/$\chi$ or 1/$M$ should vary as $T^{4/3}$.
-However it can be seen from the inset of Fig. 1 that above 150 K 1/$\chi$ deviates from this relation which dictates that there is a crossover between 3D to 2D spin fluctuation near $T_C$.
-When 2D spin fluctuations are dominant,\cite{Ishigaki98,Hatatani95,Nakai08}

-In the present case since $K$ is proportional to $\chi$ in the temperature range 150 - 300 K (Fig.3a), so to calculate the value of $1/T_1T$ using Eq.
-4 , we have used the values of $K$, since the Knight shift probes the intrinsic spin susceptibility of the sample, to see whether experimental $1/T_1T$ vs $T$ curve follows the above relation.
-It is seen from Fig.6 that the experimental data agrees quite satisfactorily with the calculated curve in the above temperature range, which suggests the predominance of ferromagnetic 2D spin fluctuations above the ordering temperature.
-According to the extension of SCR theory for 2D itinerant ferromagnetic metal near magnetic instability\cite{Hatatani95}
+In the present case, $K$ is proportional to $\chi$ in the range 150 - 300 K (Fig. 3a), so in calculation of $1/T_1T$ using Eq.
+3, we have used $K$, since the Knight shift probes the intrinsic spin susceptibility of the sample.
+It is seen from Fig. 5 that the experimental data agree satisfactorily with the calculated (continuous) curve of 2D spin fluctuation, but theoretical (dotted) curve of 3D spin fluctuation can not be fitted to the experimental data, suggesting the predominance of ferromagnetic 2D spin fluctuations in the paramagnetic phase.
+According to the extension of self consistent renormalization (SCR) theory for 2D itinerant ferromagnetic metal near magnetic instability \cite{Hatatani95}

+The calculated (dashed) curve also matches well with the experimental results (Fig. 5).
+This finding also corroborates with the above conclusion.